 Much of this paper has focused on the benefits of SC//Platform that begin with three or more nodes and the reasons why this configuration is the most popular and generally the most economical.
 But, it should be noted that SC//Platform can also be deployed in two-node configurations and even single-node, fully managed systems with various levels of redundancy available.

-Scale Computing Platform can offer custom two-node cluster configurations with a very low-cost tiebreaker component that actually runs the same HyperCore software stack as standard nodes (and is therefore fully integrated with and managed with the rest of the cluster) - but optionally does not provide compute and/or storage resources to the system.
+SC//Platform can offer custom two-node cluster configurations with a very low-cost tiebreaker component that actually runs the same SC//HyperCore software stack as standard nodes (and is therefore fully integrated with and managed with the rest of the cluster) - but optionally does not provide compute and/or storage resources to the system.

 One case where this might make sense is to make use of already deployed server pairs5 - but update them with SC//HyperCore centralized management functionality and autonomous orchestration capabilities.

-Further, Scale Computing even offers single-node edge systems with the full SC//HyperCore software stack that can be used to run applications independently at edge locations but with the ability to replicate to another cluster that could be at a remote/central data center or cloud, or even could be a second single node system in the same location, each replicating data to the other for redundancy.
+Further, Scale Computing offers single-node edge systems with the full SC//HyperCore software stack that can be used to run applications independently at edge locations but with the ability to replicate to another cluster that could be at a remote/central data center or cloud or even be a second single node system in the same location, each replicating data to the other for redundancy.

-3 In any so called “2 node cluster” or mirrored pair server system, to allow a surviving server to positively prove that a secondary server is actually down and not still running applications or modifying data, some reliable system of preventing what is known as a “split brain” cluster operation is required.
-This generally takes the form of some “tiebreaker” device or devices that is used to verify which servers are actually up - and which servers are actually down.
+3 In any so-called “2 node cluster” or mirrored pair server system, to allow a surviving server to positively prove that a secondary server is actually down and not still running applications or modifying data, some reliable system of preventing what is known as a “split-brain” cluster operation is required.
+This generally takes the form of some “tiebreaker” device or devices that are used to verify which servers are actually up - and which servers are actually down.
 If node 1 loses communication to node 2 - it can contact the tiebreaker(s) to see if the tiebreaker has visibility to node 2 or not.
 Generally, each node also is required to confirm “I’m alive” at some regular interval with the tiebreaker(s) else it is assumed to be down or to disconnect itself and stop running applications.
 In any case that “third vote” tiebreaker essentially becomes a critical 3rd part of the overall system.
-And in some architectures, it actually becomes more critical than the compute nodes / servers themselves.
+And in some architectures, it actually becomes more critical than the compute nodes/servers themselves.

 4 The example configurations in this paper focus on RAM and ignore application CPU core count issues for simplicity.
-Both can impose significant and costly sizing constraint on the machine types / classes that are suitable for each type of configuration.
-If these example VMs each demand 2 physical CPU cores of compute even in failover mode - the three-node cluster above could satisfy that with economical Core i5 CPU’s.
+Both can impose significant and costly sizing constraints on the machine types/classes that are suitable for each type of configuration.
+If these example VMs each demand 2 physical CPU cores of compute even in failover mode - the three-node cluster above could satisfy that with economical Core i5 CPUs.
 Running those same 4 VMs on a single server would require total of 8 physical cores which is not possible using any Core series CPU or most entry level Xeon based systems.
 That CPU core requirement on a single server likely would require moving up to systems that support the higher-cost Xeon Scalable Processor Series (Silver, Bronze, Gold, Platinum CPUs.)

 5 SC//HyperCore is available pre-loaded on a wide range of existing Scale Computing appliance models as well as software only licensing for a wide range of existing servers.
 For large scale deployments Scale can test and certify many existing or preferred x86 based server / system configurations as part of a large scale enterprise licensing arrangement.